eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

     <p><span style="font-weight:500;">Topics:</span> We welcome work focused on the use of synthetic
-      data in broad computer vision tasks including but not limited to 3D pose estimation, object recognition, object detection, semantic segmentation, text localization, single-image 3D reconstruction, indoor/outdoor scene understanding, intuitive physics.
+      data in broad computer vision tasks including but not limited to 3D pose estimation, object recognition, object detection, semantic segmentation, text localization, single-image 3D reconstruction, indoor/outdoor scene understanding, single-image VQA, and intuitive physics.
 Paper topics may include but are not limited to:
       <ul>
         <li>Use of synthetic data in visual learning tasks</li>
         <li>Novel computer vision tasks using synthetic data</li>
-        <li>Change of synthetic environment to improve learning</li>
+        <li>Learning synthetic data generation protocols</li>
         <li>Domain adaptation from synthetic data to the real world</li>
       </ul>
     </p>